4m1nr/image_viewer/README.md

 - **File Access Issues**: Handles file access permissions and missing files gracefully by notifying the user.

 ### 6. Additional Features (Future Enhancements)
-- **Image Editing**: Basic image editing features like rotate, crop, and resize.
+- **Image Editing**: Basic image editing features like rotate,resize.
-- **Slideshow**: Automatically cycle through images in the current directory.
-- **Metadata Display**: Show metadata information such as image resolution, size, and creation date.

 ## Features
 - Browse images in a directory using a directory tree.